 - develop your own detailed inventory

-- engage an external support organisation or an ICT savvy volunteer to help develop your detailed inventory, or
+- engage an IT partner or IT savvy volunteer to help develop your detailed inventory, or

-- develop a rough list and ask your ICT support organisation to develop a detailed inventory as one of their first tasks.
+- develop a rough list and ask your IT support organisation to develop a detailed inventory as one of their first tasks, although the disadvantage of this option is that the price you pay for support is likely to change depending on how accurate your rough list was.

 A summary of your support requirements